New ANC MPs downplay suggestions Parliament is a stepping stone to Cabinet

 The two newcomers to Parliament also downplayed suggestions that Parliament was the entry point for any possible appointments to the executive.

-Zikalala may have been ousted from the ANC's top job in KZN, but he's now found himself at the door of Parliament.
+Zikalala may have been ousted from the ANC's top job in KwaZulu-Natal, but he's now found himself at the door of Parliament.

 "It's an exposure to serve the whole country.
 I'm not here for a ministerial position.
 I've been sworn in as a member of Parliament and I will continue to work in that way," Zikalala said.